kirschen/StopsDilepton/analysis/python/run/README.md

 ```
 This will get you all the estimates for TTJets (which can take some time).
 You need to run over `TTJets, DY, TTZ, other, multiBoson, Data` to be prepared.
-Options that might be needed are to only run over the DYVV control region, in order to do so add the `--control DYVV` option.
+To also get the estimates for all the control regions you also need to run the estimates for `DYVV, TTZ1, TTZ2, TTZ3, TTZ4, TTZ5` by using the `--control` option.
 Only one region can be selected by using `--selectRegion 1`.
 For a quick check of the central values (omitting systematic uncertainties), use `--noSystematics`.
 If you want to submit jobs to the batch system you should also set `--nThreads 1` to not kill the batch system.